gotk3/gotk3/README.md

 ## TODO

-- Add bindings for all of GTK+
+- Add bindings for all of GTK functions
 - Add tests for each implemented binding
+- See the next steps: [wiki pape](https://github.com/gotk3/gotk3/wiki/The-future-and-what-happens-next) and add [your suggestion](https://github.com/gotk3/gotk3/issues/576)

 ## License